 • ice reconnaissance (to assist ship navigation through pack ice)

-When the Squirrels are used for resupplying stations from the ship to shore, the voyage leader, station leader and the pilots work together to develop a helicopter schedule.
-This is done on the basis of station logistics and requirements and to comply with strict environmental guidelines.
+When the BK117s are used to resupply stations from the ship to shore, the voyage leader, station leader, operations coordinator and the pilots work together to develop a helicopter schedule.
+This is done on the basis of station logistics, project priorities and regulatory requirements to comply with strict environmental guidelines.

-Helicopters are also used for observation flights of animal populations and other aerial survey work.
+Helicopters are also used to support science projects including observation flights of animal populations and other aerial survey work.
 Unless authorised in a permit, it is an offence to use an aircraft in a way that disturbs a concentration of birds or seals (a concentration is defined in the relevant legislation as being 20 or more animals) or to land a helicopter in a protected area.

-In recent years helicopters have operated in the Vestfold Hills, Larsemann Hills, Amery Ice Shelf and Prince Charles Mountains deploying, supporting and retrieving field parties.
+In recent years, helicopters have operated in the Vestfold Hills, Larsemann Hills, Bunger Hills, Amery Ice Shelf and Prince Charles Mountains deploying, supporting and retrieving field parties in addition to resupplying the Macquarie Island sub-Antarctic station.

 Helicopters are used for many purposes within Antarctica, including station resupply and science support.